stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Note that the `pointer` variant checks that the structure is a JNA `ByReference` type, otherwise an exception is thrown when the structure array is marshalled.
+Note that the `pointer` variant requires the structure to be a JNA `ByReference` type, otherwise an exception is thrown when the structure array is marshalled.

 A structure that is accessed _by reference_ is bizarrely identified by JNA via a marker interface, as opposed to (say) a flag on the structure itself.
 This forces the developer to implement an entirely new class that provides no additional public functionality, and yet the code is _still_ required to determine whether the structure is being passed by value or by reference.